deltachat/provider-db/_providers/protonmail.md

 - protonmail.com
 - protonmail.ch
 before_login_hint: |
-  Unfortunately, Protonmail doesn't offer IMAP, so Delta Chat can't communicate with it.
-  We suggest to use a different email provider.
-after_login_hint: |
-  Unfortunately, Protonmail doesn't offer IMAP, so Delta Chat can't communicate with it.
+  Unfortunately, Protonmail doesn't offer IMAP, so you cannot log in with Delta Chat to Protonmail.
-  If you really want to use Delta Chat with Protonmail, you can check out their experimental IMAP bridge: https://protonmail.com/bridge/
 last_checked: 2019-02
 website: https://protonmail.com/
 ---

+Unfortunately, Protonmail doesn't offer IMAP, so you cannot log in with Delta Chat to Protonmail.

+If you really want to use Delta Chat with Protonmail, you can check out their IMAP bridge at <https://protonmail.com/bridge/>, however, note that the bridge does not work on all operating system and not on all Protonmail accounts.